Mehmed V: First years

 Despite its shaky foundations, the constitution was promulgated for the third and final time when Reşad ascended to the throne (it was retracted during the 1878 and 1909 crisis).
 However the issue about what to with the 31 March perpetrators revealed who was really in power: Mahmud Şevket Pasha and the CUP.
 In the immediate aftermath of the 31 March Incident, Sultan Reşad persistently informed the members of the Chamber of Deputies that he would not approve the executions of common criminals and especially political criminals associated with the 31 March uprising.
 Afterwards, he wasn't able to resist the insistence of the Unionist politicians, and eventually approved their hanging.
 This was the first of many examples of Sultan Reşad's reluctant approval of many laws, decrees and wills during his reign against his personal convictions and the constitution, and he soon developed a disinterest in statecraft.

 On May 5, 1909, Ahmed Tevfik Pasha, Abdul Hamid II's last grand vizier who was appointed in the middle of the 31 March Crisis, resigned under the pressure from the CUP, and a new government more favorable to the committee was formed under the grand viziership of Hüseyin Hilmi Pasha.

-Right after ascending the throne, he made a imperial tour of Bursa, to demonstrate the monarchy's new openness to the people.
+Right after ascending the throne, he made an imperial tour of Bursa, to demonstrate the monarchy's new openness to the people.
 His entourage also included the Crown Prince Yusuf İzzeddin, Şehzade Mehmed Vahdeddin, Grand Vizier Hüseyin Hilmi, Minister of the Navy Arif Hikmet Pasha and the official historian of the state Abdurrahman Şeref Efendi.
 He embarked on another imperial tour of Edirne in 1910, with Prince Vahdeddin, Grand Vizier İbrahim Hakkı Pasha, Foreign Minister Rıfat Pasha, and Interior minister Talât Pasha.